Improved Stabilizer Estimation via Bell Difference Sampling: Introduction

 \subsection{Our Techniques}

 The unifying tool in our work is \emph{Bell difference sampling}, a measurement primitive that has recently found applications in a variety of algorithms related to stabilizer states \cite{montanaro-bell-sampling,gross2021schur,grewal_et_al:LIPIcs.ITCS.2023.64}.
 We defer a full definition of Bell difference sampling to \cref{subsec:bell-difference-sampling}, but note some of its important properties here.
-Bell difference sampling involves measuring pairs of qubits of $\ket{\psi}^{\otimes 4}$ in the Bell basis and combining the measurements to interpret the result as corresponding to an $n$-qubit Pauli operator.
-It will be most convenient to parameterize these Pauli operators by strings in $\F_2^{2n}$, which we do as follows.
+Bell difference sampling involves measuring pairs of qubits of $\ket{\psi}^{\otimes 2}$ in the Bell basis, repeating again with $\ket{\psi}^{\otimes 2}$, and combining the measurements to interpret the result as corresponding to an $n$-qubit Pauli operator.
+Overall, this consumes four copies of $\ket{\psi}$, though it only performs measurements across two copies of $\ket{\psi}$ at a time.
+It will be most convenient to parameterize the sampled Pauli operators by strings in $\F_2^{2n}$, which we do as follows.
 For $x = (a,b) \in \F_2^{2n}$, where $a$ and $b$ are the first and last $n$ bits of $x$, respectively, we define the \emph{Weyl operator} $W_x$ as

 Importantly for us, the Weyl operators form an orthogonal basis for $\C^{2^n \times 2^n}$, and so they give rise to the \emph{Weyl expansion} of a quantum state $\ket{\psi}$ as

 For pure states, the squared coefficients in this expansion sum to $1$, and therefore form a distribution over $\F_2^{2n}$.
 We denote this distribution by $p_\psi(x) \coloneqq 2^{-n} \braket{\psi|W_x|\psi}^2$.\footnote{Here is an easy proof that $p_\psi$ is a distribution: $\sum_x p_\psi(x) = \sum_x 2^{-n}\braket{\psi|W_x|\psi}^2 = \tr(\ket\psi\!\!\braket{\psi|\psi}\!\!\bra\psi) = 1$, where the second step follows from using the Weyl expansion of $\ket{\psi}$. }